I’m not sure when it clicked, but as far I can remember I’ve always been in awe of the Elders in my family.

-The sage wisdom that flowed from their lips always served as a time machine of sorts with the descriptive energy lent to their recollections never failing to pull me into confines of “back then”.
+The sage wisdom that flowed from their lips always served as a time machine of sorts as the descriptive energy lent to their recollections never failed to pull me into confines of “back then”.

 As a young boy, I was a captive audience as my Grandparents, Aunts and Uncles would share stories from their childhood in Alabama and the surrounding areas of Tennessee – and that trek from the place of their birth during the early 1940’s.

 As I transitioned into the confines of adulthood that passion that they had for respecting where they came from never dimmed – nor did my inclination in hearing it.